elliotkarikari/MSc-Submission-Website/README.md

 Text on about page inspired by opening crawl text of every __Starwars__ movie: https://www.inafarawaygalaxy.com/2013/08/the-text-of-every-star-wars-crawl.html

 This page is the landing page for my portfolio submission.
 Click on portfolio or about buttions to explore those pages.
+Documentation about ABM can be found through links directly underneath logo.
-To return to the home page, click starwars logo on the top left of the screen.
+Links: Agentframework Documentation ...
+Model Documentation and Environment Documentation To return to the home page, click starwars logo on the top left of the screen.
 Text at top right of screen informs you of the page you are currenty viewing.
 On the portfolio page, hover over and click the picture of __ABM model__ on screen.